jsmoriss/adobe-xmp-for-wp/readme.txt

 * Keywords
 * Hierarchical Keywords

-The plugin reads image files *progressively* (small chunks at a time) to extract the embeded XMP meta data, instead of reading the whole file into memory as other image management plugins do.
+The plugin reads image files *progressively* to extract the embeded XMP meta data, instead of reading the whole file into memory as other image management plugins do.
 The extracted XMP data is also *cached on disk* to improve performance and is refreshed only if/when the original image is modified.
 You can use the plugin in one of two ways; calling a method from the `$adobeXMP` global **class object** in your template(s) or using an `[xmp]` **shortcode** in your Posts or Pages.

 <blockquote>
 <p>There are no settings to update or adjust &mdash; simply install and activate the plugin.</p>